 This is especially true if you live in a rural area.
 You need your car to get to your job or to go shopping, but wood rats and other critters want it for their homes.

 Some Techniques Work: For Some People, Some of the Time

-Rodents are everywhere, and some are likely to invade your vehicle and do damage.
+Rodents are everywhere, and some and invade your vehicle to do damage.
 They can find your car, decide it is a safe place to make a nest and a handy site to store food.
-If you can discourage them, you may win the battle.
+Discourage them and you may win the battle.

 There are dozens of techniques used to prevent mayhem by the destructive critters especially in combination.
 Multiple lines of defense seem to work best.

 - Leave the hood up.
 Rodents are looking for a dark place to nest.
 This idea may help discourage nesting, but may not be the ultimate solution.

 - Hide your dog food, cat food, and birdseed.
 Dog food is the gold standard of rat society.
 Rats will stuff pounds and pounds of it into the air cleaner, glove compartment, or other empty spaces in your car.

 - Remove or seal off rat hiding places near the car.
 Cut down nearby shrubbery and vines where they can hide.
 If you have a garage, block rat-sized entrances to the building, or spray openings with substances that rats hate (see below).